Mathematics and Computer Science (BA)

 5. Meet with the computer science program administrator and director of undergraduate studies to discuss the program requirements once they have been admitted.

-6. Students are required to submit a copy of their completed thesis to the mathematics honors faculty advisor as well as to the faculty director of undergraduate studies in computer science.
+6. Students are required to submit a copy of their completed thesis to the mathematics honors faculty adviser as well as to the faculty director of undergraduate studies in computer science.
+See the Honors Research Project section below for more information.

 Course Title Credits